-Example 36: send
+Example 34: send

-'''

-publisher->send (msg);
+publisher.send (msg);

-'''

 If there is a need to control the publish rate of messages, use sendWithThrottle().
 This places the message or action on the internal throttle queue to be sent at some time in the future.
 The throttle rate of the transport, on which the publisher was created, is used.
 The default rate is 500 per second.
 When the message is sent, a complete callback will be called which is passed into the sendWithThrottle() method.
 It is the responsibility of the application to manage the life cycle of messages sent in this fashion.
 Throttling is enabled if the throttle value is greater than "0".
 Throttling occurs on the default threads and the request will be sent from there.
-Setting the throttle rate to "0" will disable throttling and the request will be sent from the thread creating the subscription.
+Setting the throttle rate to "0" will disable throttling and the request will be sent from the subscription.

-Example 37: sendWithThrottle
+Example 35: sendWithThrottle

 '''

-void closure)

 {

 //Check the status of the call.

 //Destroy the message or reuse.

 }

+}

-MamaSendCompleteCallback cb = new MamaSendCompleteCallback; //To throttle sending of message publisher->sendWithThrottle (msg, cb, closure); '''
+MamaSendCompleteCallback cb = new MamaSendCompleteCallback ();

+publisher.sendWithThrottle (msg, cb, closure);

+'''